Anders-Stubberud/IT1901/readme.md

 <br>
 <i>for che: </i><code>mvn clean install -Pskip-ui-tests<code>

+**Create Desktop application**

+- <code>mvn -f ui/pom javafx:jlink</code>
+  - This will create a folder named "worddetectivelauncher", and an equivalent zip file in ui/target.
+Since we have included javafx media for mp4 background video, the "assets" folder in the ui module must be manually added to the runtime image.
+This is as simple as copying the "assets" folder into the "worddetectivelauncher" folder, and then update the zip file accordingly.
+- <code>mvn -f ui/pom.xml jpackage:jpackage</code>
+- change directory to ui/target/dist, and use: start WordDetective_SubstringEdition-1.0.0.exe
+- Follow the instructions given by the setup wizard.

 # Running application

 **Run application**
 <br>
+Spin up the server: <code>mvn -f api/pom.xml spring-boot:run</code>
+_open new terminal_
 <code>mvn -f ui/pom.xml javafx:run</code>

 # Running WordDetective test suite